lukaspustina/mhost/docs/mhost.1.md

 mhost comes with a predefined set of public DNS servers and can load DNS servers from the ungefiltert-surfen.de project which maintains large lists of public DNS servers per country - see *https://public-dns.info/* for further information.
 The default of mhost is to use the all local DNS servers listed in */etc/resolv.conf*.

 mhost's output is colorized if supported by the terminal and can be controlled by several output modules.
 Currently, the default is a summary of all received responses.
+It also runs certain checks on the data, i.e., compares the serial numbers of SOA records.
 A detailed output shows the answers by each responding servers.
 These two output modules also support a human-friendly output in which case times and durations are shown as relative times as well as semantic output of certain resource records.
 Further, JSON output allows for easy automatic processing of the answers from scripts etc.

 mhost uses UDP as transport protocol.
 Since UDP is an unreliable protocol, DNS queries and DNS responses may get lost.
 The likelihood for losses increases with the amount of servers used so it is not uncommon to get way less responses than DNS servers queried.
 Keep this in mind when using large amount of DNS server, for example, when using ungefiltert-surfen.de lists.